conradoqg/naivecoin/README.md

 ##### Miner

 The Miner gets the list of pending transactions and creates a new block containing the transactions.
-By configuration, every blockchain has at most 2 transactions in it.
+By configuration, every block has at most 2 transactions in it.

 Assembling a new block:
 1. Get the last two transactions from the list of pending transactions;